Minkowski tensors for point clouds and voxelized data: robust, asymptotically unbiased estimators

 Note that the tensor product $x^ru^s$ in the integrand is the symmetric tensor product of the symmetric tensor powers $x^r$ and $u^s$.

-Minkowski tensors can be defined not only for convex bodies or compact sets with positive reach.
+Support measures and thus Minkowski tensors can be defined not only for convex bodies or compact sets with positive reach.
 By additivity their domain can be extended to the class of polyconvex sets (finite unions of convex bodies).
-Moreover they can be defined also for sets from the class $\mathcal{U}^d$, since this generalization is also true for the support measures.
-Furthermore, Minkowski tensors can be introduced for even more general classes of sets provided that the support measures are defined in a natural way and the integrals exist (see Section~\ref{sec:3} and the references given there).
-An explicit description of the Minkowski tensors of polytopes is recalled in Section~\ref{sec:4.4}, in Section~\ref{sec:4.5} we evaluate formulas for nonconvex sets.
-In the case of sets with positive reach or for even more general classes of compact sets $K$ (such as arbitrary finite unions of sets with positive reach), the support measures $\Lambda_j(K,\cdot)$ are consistently replaced by the reach measures $\mu_j(K;\cdot)$ in definition \eqref{02-1.5}; the relationship between these measures will be discussed in Section~\ref{sec:3}.
+Moreover they can be defined also for sets from the class $\mathcal{U}^d$, since such an extension is possible for the support measures.
+Furthermore, Minkowski tensors can be introduced for even more general classes of sets provided that the support measures are defined in a natural way and the integrals exist (see Section~\ref{sec:asymptotics} and the references given there).
+An explicit description of the Minkowski tensors of polytopes is based on \eqref{eq:interpretlambda1} and used in Section~\ref{sec:ConvexTests}, in Section~\ref{sec:NonconvexTests} we evaluate formulas for nonconvex sets with smooth boundaries (compare \eqref{eq:interpretlambda2}).
+In the case of sets with positive reach or for even more general classes of compact sets $K$ (such as arbitrary finite unions of sets with positive reach), the support measures $\Lambda_j(K,\cdot)$ are consistently replaced by the reach measures $\mu_j(K;\cdot)$ in definition \eqref{02-1.5}; the relationship between these measures will be discussed in Section~\ref{sec:asymptotics}.